drug-design/course/docs/chapters/structure-based-design-case-studies.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-In the process of R&#38;D on  inhibitors of the EGF-R protein kinase as anticancer agents, Novartis discovered the pyrrolo-pyrimidine scaffold while Parke-Davis identified quinazoline structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/pyrrolo-pyrimidine-amp-quinazoline-egf-r-inhibitors-2734fac8'><i class='fa fa-play' aria-hidden='true'></i></button>In the process of R&#38;D on  inhibitors of the EGF-R protein kinase as anticancer agents, Novartis discovered the pyrrolo-pyrimidine scaffold while Parke-Davis identified quinazoline structures.
 In both cases, the molecules proved to be competitive inhibitors of the ATP substrate, although the models used were different.
 In the following pages, we discuss  the structure-based analyses that were made by the two groups to prove the validity of their respective models.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.